briancavalier/creed/README.md

 ```

 Note: `never` consumes virtually no resources.
 It does not hold references
 to any functions passed to `then`, `map`, `chain`, etc.

+### Promise.empty :: () &rarr; Promise e a

+Alias for `never`, completing the [Fantasy-land Monoid](//github.com/fantasyland/fantasy-land#monoid).

 ## Transform promises

-### .then :: Promise e a &rarr; (a &rarr; b|Promise e b) &rarr; Promise e b
+### .then :: Promise e a &rarr; (a &rarr; b|Thenable e b) &rarr; (e &rarr; b|Thenable e b) [&rarr; CancelToken e] &rarr; Promise e b

 [Promises/A+ then](http://promisesaplus.com/).
-Transform a promise's value by applying a function to the
+Transform a promise's value by applying the first function to the
+promise's fulfillment value or the second function to the rejection reason.
-promise's fulfillment value.
-Returns a new promise for the
+Returns a new promise for the transformed result.
-transformed result.
+If the respective argument is no function, the resolution is passed through.
+If the optional cancellation token is passed, it will be associated to the result promise.
+The callbacks will never run after cancellation has been requested.

 ```js
 import { resolve } from 'creed';